rhayes128/terraform-notes/README.md

 My notes from going through the [Udemy course Terraform for the Absolute Beginners with Labs](https://www.udemy.com/course/terraform-for-the-absolute-beginners/) and associated hands-on labs to try to learn the new tool.
 Most of the content is within this page as I streamed the notes into one file as I worked through the course.
 AWS specific notes can be found in the [AWS section](./aws.md).

 Overall, I really enjoyed taking the course due to the hands-on labs.
 It is difficult and potentially expensive to get started up with Terraform and play around, as it would require you create your own AWS account and provision real resources.
 I wasn't quite ready to do this from the jump, and the hands-on labs provided a way to feel comfortable with the Terraform syntax and AWS provider without needing to connect any infra of my own.
+I would recommend this course to complete beginners of Terraform, but for those who have some experience, it is probably a bit too basic.

 Some later TODOs:
 - Break this up into more sub-files.